 Social Work student placements continue to be offered, giving the opportunity to recruit those who are in their final year.

 In the summer of 2021/22, Falkirk provided 15 student placements to Stirling University, Robert Gordon University, and the Open University.
 We work in partnership with Forth Valley College and attend recruitment fairs and bespoke events to secure student interest in a career in health and social care.

-In 2021, we increased the number of placements offered to HNC Health and Social Care students trialling student placements across a wider range of services across the HSCP.
-Alongside our regular placements within Residential Care and Housing with Care services, students were offered placements in our Home Care Reablement service, Mobile Emergency Care service, Joint Dementia Initiative service, Social Work locality teams, and our Sensory Service.
+In 2021, we increased the number of placements offered to HNC Health and Social Care students trialling student placements across a wider range of services across the HSCP - including homecare reablement, telecare and mobile emergency service, dementia services, social work locality teams, and sensory services..,